"Experience: that most brutal of teachers. But you learn—my God, do you learn." —William Nicholson

 The beautiful thing is that your inner GPS is always there to guide you, and it's available on demand when you get quiet and decide to tune in and listen.
 Almost all of the lessons I've learned the hard way have happened when I've betrayed my inner guiding system.
 For instance, trusting people who let me down, dating people who were wrong for me, or staying in a job I resented for too long.
 I've finally learned to trust my inner knowing, and because no one else is me, I do not have to prove my knowing to anyone else.
 Neither do you.

 So in the words of Arianna Huffington, "Onward, upward, and inward!"Susie Moore is Greatist's life coach columnist and a confidence coach in New York City.
-Her new book, What If It Does Work Out?, is available on Amazon now.
 Sign up for free weekly wellness tips on her website and check back every Tuesday for her latest No Regrets column!